robb/robb.swift/Resources/md/about.md

 I enjoy working on the boundary of human and computer interaction – be it in the form of API design, animations or assistive technologies.

-I'm currently building [Moving Parts](https://movingparts.io), a scable library of interface components for SwiftUI.
+I'm currently building [Moving Parts](https://movingparts.io), a scalable library of interface components for SwiftUI.

 If you would like to get in touch with me, send an e-mail to [robb@robb.is](mailto:robb@robb.is).
 You can also check out my [GitHub profile][github] or follow me on [Twitter][twitter], if you'd like.